 NATURE | GREEN HOPE | EARTHQUAKE | RECONSTRUCTION

 As the winners of the Macerata Opera 4.0 Open Call for productions, CASA * MARZIANO produces FOLK SONGS at the Macerata Opera Festival 2018.
-The concept of FOLK SONGS stems from the desire to stage Luciano Berio's Folk Songs, within the frame of The Folk Songs were written by Berio readjusting 11 folk songs of various origins and deal with the relationship that exist between Man and Nature, also making use of reflections on religion as a connection between man and nature, death, and love.
+The concept of WE CAN BE WAVES stems from the desire to stage Luciano Berio's Folk Songs, within the frame of The Folk Songs were written by Berio readjusting 11 folk songs of various origins and deal with the relationship that exist between Man and Nature, also making use of reflections on religion as a connection between man and nature, death, and love.
 This connection between man and nature is not always fluid and idyllic, but it can also be strong and rupture—as in the case of an earthquake—and these experiences are reflected in the history of the bodies and biographies of people, and of the communities themselves.

 The themes address the festival’s organizing idea of ‘Green Hope’, and connect to spirit of self-organization of the communities that have suffered earthquakes in central Italy.
 It is green in potential, a space where everything is possible.
 Everything we hope exists in our imagination, but we must build it.
 Hence the desire to look at the theme of Reconstruction as a rebirth and collective re-launch.
-In this sense, FOLK SONGS wants to highlight the spirit of the people who choose to participate and to share a common commitment to the need to find a new beginning.
+In this sense, WE CAN BE WAVES wants to highlight the spirit of the people who choose to participate and to share a common commitment to the need to find a new beginning.
 In this process, folk and popular music plays a fundamental role in support, encouragement and inspiration.

 We think of this creation as a musical installation literally under construction during the duration of the festival, and which also includes a participatory component of the public.
 In the 11-stage journey there will be some parts in which the public visitor will be involved, We will also work with natural sounds (e.g. sounds of birds, very present in Berio’s Folk Songs) and with the study of the seismographic recordings of local earthquakes, analyzing them as if they were musical and choreographic scores written by Nature that can be used in the musical composition in new ways.
 It will be a dynamic and sonorous landscape in which the public can observe, contemplate, and enjoy dance and music, but also get involved and participate.
-We will open up to the local community of Macerata as well with an Open Call and select a group of assistant set designers to help the installation of the FOLK SONGS installation, and a group of actors who will lead the audience along with the singers and dancers.
+We will open up to the local community of Macerata as well with an Open Call and select a group of assistant set designers to help the installation of the WE CAN BE WAVES installation, and a group of actors who will lead the audience along with the singers and dancers.
 We are also interested in collecting personal stories related to Earthquake experiences and using such stories as work materials.
 We want to create a community around the installation and within the Lauro Rossi Theater, where the roles of spectator and participant in creation can be superimposed.

 The installation will remain open for the duration of the festival with three concerts on 25 July and 1 and 8 August.
 We will use the intervening time as an open workshop, with portions of the day open to public participation, and portions closed for development..
 Every day the installation will evolve and the events that will happen inside it will change, selecting and accumulating the materials, and transforming itself.